Table of Contents

 You’ll also get a clear idea about whom you can work with.
 If they arrive on time, send you a quote when they say they will and listen to your ideas while still sharing their own expertise and ideas, chances are your patio build will also be delivered on time and to your expectations.

 As an engineered structure, council will require building fees and in many cases, side or front boundary development relaxation fees too (especially with carports on the Gold Coast).
-The council also requires engineer-drafted plans, which is another cost you may not have considered.
+The council also requires engineer-drafted plans of pergolas, which is another cost you may not have considered.
 You’ll also need to cover the costs of a private certifier to sign off on your final structure.
 And then there’s QBBC home warranty insurance – designed to ensure that if anything happens to your patio, and your builder is unresponsive, you won’t be stuck with an unsafe structure.

 So that’s a few of the hidden costs you need to allow for, but with choices at every turn, you’ll find that different options will also affect your budget: